 Welcome to the Australasian Animal Studies Association website

 The Australasian Animal Studies Association (AASA) was formed in 2005 by a group working in the emergent field of Animal Studies (alternatively Human Animal Studies).
-As an International body, AASA brings together writers, thinkers and researchers from across Australia, New Zealand the Asia Pacific region and to foster collaborations, organise events for the dissemination of current research and projects, and to provide information regarding research fellowships, awards, grants and scholarships for Animal studies scholars and students.
+As an International body, AASA brings together writers, thinkers and researchers from across Australia, New Zealand and the Asia Pacific region to foster collaborations, organise events for the dissemination of current research and projects, and to provide information regarding research fellowships, awards, grants and scholarships for Animal studies scholars and students.

 In the last few years, the AASA has grown considerably and our members, our bulletin and our new journal (http://ro.uow.edu.au/asj/, are testament to the dynamism of the field and the research and new thinking it is producing.

 This website is a meeting point for all, providing information about animal studies scholarship and networks, and a forum for identifying themes of discussion, coursework and research practice.